axelcho/zf_sample_01/README.md

 routes.config.php (shown partially here) SearchController.php

 These are the barebone php elements required for this project.
-But it needs javascript for most client-side actions.
+It also needs javascript for most client-side actions.
 The phtml template files with javascripts are in /view directory (again, most barebones only).